 ‘Environmental diplomacy and the principle of subsidiarity- realities and perspectives’, Romanian Journal of International Relations and Security Studies, no 1, 2011

-Papers presented at academic conferences and public events
+Academic conferences and events

 ISA Annual Conference, paper in the panel ‘After Brussels: Perspectives of the EU-Latin American Relationship', USA, Atlanta, 2016